rasulcando/CUDL-Python/README.md

 This will execute the app

-Else install gunicorn and run your app by it
+Else install gunicorn and run your app by it for Prod envs

-# gunicorn app-rds:app
+$ gunicorn app-rds:app